-Many office workers keep a stash of tasty snacks in their desk drawer.
-In fact, research by Kallø found female office workers consume up to 100,000 calories worth of desk treats every year.
-Whether it's biscuits for your morning cuppa; a packet of rice cakes for your afternoon slump; or a sneaky packet of Minstrels; the calories add up.
+Do you keep a stash of tasty snacks in their desk drawer?
+Research by Kallø found female office workers consume up to 100,000 calories worth of desk treats every year.
+Whether it's biscuits for your morning cuppa, a packet of rice cakes for your afternoon slump or a sneaky bag of Minstrels – the calories add up.

 While snacking doesn't always lead to poor health, it is more likely to when combined with hours of inactivity.
 Try swapping your high-sugar treats for fruit or nuts.
 Alternatively, keep everything in the canteen so you have to walk and burn energy to get them.

 Factoring in everything from coughing colleagues to eating at your desk, the average keyboard, chair and computer mouse fosters approximately 21,000 germs per square inch.

 It's worth keeping sanitizer on (or near) your desk to remind you to clean it regularly.
 Wash your hands between touching your keyboard and handling your sandwich; better yet, eat in the kitchen.
 Where possible, open windows and allow fresh air to circulate through the office.

 It may come as a surprise, but research carried out by recruitment website, IrishJobs.ie found nearly 40% of workers don’t take their full allocation of annual leave.

 What’s worse, a third of people who do take their full holiday allowance admit to working while they’re away.
 Studies indicate these workers are at an increased risk of chronic stress, with no financial benefit.

 IrishJobs.ie general manager, Orla Moran says, "It's important to remember that annual leave is essentially time away from the workplace to switch off and recharge the batteries.
 We advise everyone to make full use of their statutory entitlement."

 You’re not taking your full hour for lunch